ruiwenhe-10/chatapp-android-/README.md

 • Implement user authentication via email and Google account to ensure a secure connection using Java

-• Design and program App UI via Android Studio and developed application features such as group chats room and sending
+• Design and program App UI via Android Studio and developed application features such as group chats room and sending multimedia images.